 Leg cramps, especially at night, are a common discomfort during pregnancy, although the cause of them is uncertain.

 As your uterus grows, the ligaments that support it are pulled and stretched.
 This can cause dull or sharp pains on either side of your belly.
 These pains are most common between weeks 18 and 24.
 If these pains worsen or don’t go away, call your health care provider.

 To prevent or relieve pains:

-Nausea and Vomiting - In the beginning of your pregnancy you may feel queasy by the smell of certain foods and have trouble keeping food down.
+In the beginning of your pregnancy, you may feel queasy by the smell of certain foods and have trouble keeping food down.
 This feeling, known as “morning sickness,” can happen at any time during the day or night and may lessen by the middle of your pregnancy.
 This nausea and vomiting does not harm you or your baby if mild, but if it gets severe, you can’t keep any foods or fluids down, and you begin to lose weight, you should see your health care provider.

 To help relieve nausea and vomiting:

 The increase of progesterone early in pregnancy may leave you short of breath.
 Later in the pregnancy, your uterus grows larger and may press against your diaphragm, making it difficult to breath.
 You may feel short of breath but you are still getting adequate oxygen.

 Due to the increase in water in your body you may experience some swelling, known as edema, in your hands, feet, face, and other body parts especially later in the pregnancy and during the summer.
 If you notice a sudden swelling of any body part you should contact your health care provider.

 To relieve swelling: